google/applied-machine-learning-intensive/v2/05_deep_learning/01_recurrent_neural_networks/slides.md

 ---

-# What does sequence prediction predict?
+# What Does Sequence Prediction Predict?

 ![center](res/time_series_2.png)